 Pain in the groin can come from abdominal muscles, different groups of muscle found in the thigh and the hip joint.
 Generally, certain types of activity that pressurise the hip and groin area, such as kicking a ball or changing direction suddenly, cause discomfort.

-However, this pain may sometimes be the result of pain that radiates from the lower abdominal and genital organs.
-In the event that you feel any pain that is spreading from your abdomen or groin, always consult your doctor in order to ensure that you have a muscular-skeletal injury before starting any rehabilitation program.
+However, this pain may sometimes be the result of pain radiating from the lower abdominal and genital organs.
+In the event that you feel any pain spreading from your abdomen or groin, always consult your doctor in order to ensure that you have a muscular-skeletal injury before starting any rehabilitation program.

-Adhere to these rules to avoid hip and groin pains
+Adhere to these Rules to avoid Hip & Groin Pains

 - Do not participate in a sport that involves much change in direction